 - Combine it with pasta and a little of the starchy cooking water to enjoy it a pasta sauce.

-- Stir it into cooked rice.
+- Stir it into plain cooked rice or add a scoop to lemony spinach rice.

 Storing and freezing